Foursquare’s New Dashboard Aims To Be A Google Analytics For The Physical World | Fast Company

 It’s hard to overstate the value of this data to bricks-and-mortar retailers and other businesses.
 But it’s something Foursquare has been aware of for a few years as it’s built out a massive trove of geolocation data that includes not just a database of millions of venues around the world, but insight into how people move around between these venues.
 Foursquare has made its places database available via API since the company’s early days.
 But in recent years, it’s been filling out the human activity side of the data and building products and advertising-related tools around it.
 That’s quickly becoming the core of Foursquare’s revenue—indeed, its entire future as a business—and Foursquare Analytics is the latest piece of that puzzle.

 Foursquare’s built-in ability to make this shift is fortunate for the company, which saw a major dip in app usage after the controversial 2014 split of Foursquare into two apps and the neutering of some of its most beloved social features.
-While Foursquare and Swarm have since regained many of those users, the company’s apps never quite lived up to the social media hype bestowed on Foursquare when it launched at South by Southwest in 2009.
+While Foursquare City Guide and Swarm have since regained many of those users, the company’s apps never quite lived up to the social media hype bestowed on Foursquare when it launched at South by Southwest in 2009.

 Foursquare has built this dataset through rather inventive means.
 Of course, the bulk of the data comes from Foursquare’s own eponymous city guide app and its social companion, Swarm.
 Users of these apps who have opted in to their in-the-background location tracking serve as a sample panel used to map aggregate behavior.
 The apps also help Foursquare keep its map of the world current.
 By relying on this smartphone-based methodology, Foursquare is able to map out these real-world trends without extra hardware like beacons or other geofencing tactics.
 This approach also makes the technology much easier to scale.